-Our results had shown that the counting abilities of house crow is not affected by the presented colored stimuli, which are red and green.
-We found strong evidence that red color does influenced common myna in quantity judgment, but less consistent evidence that green color can affect their counting ability.
-Based on later experiments, we assumed that house crows do not have any inclinations towards these two colors.
-Common myna also showed no consistent selection in between these two color preferences.
-Differences in visual discriminations are detected likely also depends on the nature of foraging task.
+Our results had shown that the counting abilities of house crow is not affected by the presented coloured stimuli, which are red and green.
+We found strong evidence that red colour does influence common myna in quantity judgment, but less consistent evidence that green colour can affect their counting ability.
+Based on later experiments, we assumed that house crows do not have any inclinations towards these two colours.
+Common myna also showed no consistent selection in between these two colour preferences.
+Differences in visual discriminations detected likely also depends on the nature of foraging task.
 Since we offered subjects with food objects at close range in a non competitive environment, it is more likely they were more unperturbed towards the selection.
-To understand more about house crows and common myna counting abilities and preferences, additional stimuli such as other type of food items with different size or shape, or different colors can be used in future experiments but larger samples will be required to draw such conclusions.
+To understand more about house crows and common myna counting abilities and preferences, additional stimuli such as other type of food items with different size or shape, or different colours can be used in future experiments but larger samples will be required to draw such conclusions.